fabianpimminger/cookiefox/readme.txt

 - CSS: You can either use an external CSS file (2.5kb, gzip), inline all styles, or provide a custom stylesheet.
 - HTML: CookieFox just injects only a single \<div\> tag in the `wp_footer` hook.
 It is used as a root tag for initiating the script.

+== Documentation & How-Tos ==

+Documentation and tutorials/samples are available in the [Wiki](https://github.com/fabianpimminger/cookiefox/wiki).

 == Frequently Asked Questions ==

 = Does CookieFox block cookies? =